fffaraz/awesome-cpp/README.md

 * [CppVerbalExpressions](https://github.com/VerbalExpressions/CppVerbalExpressions) - C++ regular expressions made easy.
 [MIT]
 * [QtVerbalExpressions](https://github.com/VerbalExpressions/QtVerbalExpressions) - This Qt lib is based off of the C++ VerbalExpressions library.
 [MIT]
 * [PHP-CPP](https://github.com/CopernicaMarketingSoftware/PHP-CPP) - A library to build PHP extensions with C++.
 [Apache2] [website](http://www.php-cpp.com/)
+* [Better String](http://bstring.sourceforge.net) - An alternative to the string library for C which is more functional and does not have buffer overflow overrun problems.
+Also includes a C++ wrapper.
+[BSD, GPLv2]

 # Software
 *Software for creating a development environment.*